edgar-merino/infaxmlutil/README.md

 options are shown below.
 Nested components:
   sources:
-    ports       --from sources --extract ports
+    ports       [--from sources --extract ports] or [--extract sources.ports]
   targets:
-    ports       --from targets --extract ports
+    ports       [--from targets --extract ports] or [--extract targets.ports]
   mappings:
-    sources     --from mappings --extract sources
-    targets     --from mappings --extract targets
-    variables   --from mappings --extract variables
-    trxs        --from mappings --extract trxs
+    sources     [--from mappings --extract sources] or [--extract mappings.sources] targets     [--from mappings --extract targets] or [--extract mappings.targets] variables   [--from mappings --extract variables] or [--extract mappings.variables] trxs        [--from mappings --extract trxs] or [--extract mappings.trxs]
   mapplets:
-    inputs      --from mapplets --extract inputs
-    outputs     --from mapplets --extract outputs
-    trxs        --from mapplets --extract trxs
+    inputs      [--from mapplets --extract inputs] or [--extract mapplets.inputs] outputs     [--from mapplets --extract outputs] or [--extract mapplets.outputs] trxs        [--from mapplets --extract trxs] or [--extract mapplets.trxs]
   workflows:
-    variables   --from workflows --extract variables
-    components  --from workflows --extract components
-    param-file  --from workflows --extract param-file
+    variables   [--from workflows --extract variables] or [--extract workflows.variables] components  [--from workflows --extract components] or [--extract workflows.components] param-file  [--from workflows --extract param-file] or [--extract workflows.param-file]
   sessions:
-    sources     --from sessions --extract sources
-    targets     --from sessions --extract targets
-    gral-conns  --from sessions --extract gral-conns
-    param-file  --from sessions --extract param-file
-    log-params  --from sessions --extract log-params
-    attrs       --from sessions --extract attrs
-    assg        --from sessions --extract assg
+    sources     [--from sessions --extract sources] or [--extract sessions.sources] targets     [--from sessions --extract targets] or [--extract sessions.targets] gral-conns  [--from sessions --extract gral-conns] or [--extract sessions.gral-conns] param-file  [--from sessions --extract param-file] or [--extract sessions.param-file] log-params  [--from sessions --extract log-params] or [--extract sessions.log-params] attrs       [--from sessions --extract attrs] or [--extract sessions.attrs] assg        [--from sessions --extract assg] or [--extract sessions.assg]

+Tip: You can specify more than one component into the same --extract option by separating them by commas.
+The option:
+  --extract workflows,mappings.sources,mappings.targets
+Is equivalent to:
+  --extract workflows --extract mappings.sources --extract mappings.targets
+Those options will extract all the worflows, sources & targets at mapping level and, if excel format is selected, put that information into separate tabs of the generated excel file.
 ```

-As you can see, there are some components where you need to specified both the `--extract` option as well as its correspond `--from` option mainly for those elements that are defined at different levels on the hierarchy on thestructure of the XML file.
+As you can see, there are some components where you need to specified both the `--extract` option as well as its correspond `--from` option mainly for those elements that are defined at different levels on the hierarchy on the structure of the XML file.
+Alternatively, you can specify this hierarchy by putting the component's name for the `--extract` option in the form `parent.component`, which is equivalent to write `--from parent --extract component`.

+You can pass multiple components into the same `--extract` option by separate them by commas, in this way the option `--extract component1,component2,component3` is equivalent to `--extract component1 --extract component2 --extract component3`.

 ### Format